-Whenever I visit Tasmania, I have to make sure that I accumulate the right goodies for the return trip and for her indoors back home.
+Whenever I visit Tasmania, I have to make sure I accumulate the right goodies for the return trip and for her indoors back home.

 by Roger Findlay

-After my last visit in October I decided to take photos of my purchases so that I could write this article today.
-My main reason for buying all the goodies is because of the lack of availability or the difficulty of procuring in the area that I live.
+After my last visit in October I decided to take photos of my purchases so I could write this article today.
+My main reason for buying all the goodies is because of the lack of availability or the difficulty of procuring in the area I live.

-We grow our own potatoes and find that the kipflers perform the best.
+We grow our own potatoes and find that kipflers perform the best.
 I love Tasmanian spuds and can’t resist putting a couple of bags of Bismarks in the back when they’re in season.
 I only buy them with a bit of soil around them.